manuzrpEd/RegTechChallenge/README.md

 The code should accept as an input the two legs of the SFT as a JSON file (.json) that conforms to the securities.json schema of the FIRE Data Format and return the K-TCD for that transaction.

+data.json contains the two legs of the SFT as a json file.

+Regulation.pdf saves as pdf the Regulation from the URL.

+RegTechSubmission.pdf contains my submission to the regulatory aspect of the exercise.